OutlierVentures/ANVIL/README.md

 	1. Alice initiates a Call For Proposal (CFP) pointing to a verifiable claim in a Fetch `DataModel`.
 	2. Bob verifies claim & accepts or rejects the CFP.
 3. CLI interface for FIPA negotiations with verifiable claims (0.1).
+4. Set up files so each agent only runs their own files.
-4. Revocation registries or credential expiry (under credential issuance).
+5. Revocation registries or credential expiry (under credential issuance).
-5. Issuer whitelist (define who can be issuers) (0.2).
+6. Issuer whitelist (define who can be issuers) (0.2).
-6. UI (0.3).
+7. UI (0.3).

 ### Backlog